Backgammon match strategy: Double match point

-"Double match point" (or DMP) refers to any situation where the match depends on the result of a single game, gammons, backgammons and cube actions being irrelevant.
-Common situations where double match point strategy comes into effect include a score of 1-away, 1-away, a post-Crawford game at 1-away, 2-away in which the leader accepts the inevitable early double, and a doubled game at 2-away, 2-away.
+"Double match point" (or DMP) refers to any situation where the match depends on the result of a single game, with gammons, backgammons, and cube actions being irrelevant.
+Common situations where double match point strategy comes into effect include a score of 1-away, 1-away; a post-Crawford game at 1-away, 2-away in which the leader accepts the inevitable early double; and a doubled game at 2-away, 2-away.

 In double match point games, a "blitz", in which a player aggressively pursues a gammon by continually hitting in his own board at the risk of overextending his position, becomes a poor strategy.
 On the other hand, since gammons don't matter, back games, in which a player maintains two or more anchors in the opponent's home board with a view to hitting later in the game, become a more attractive option.
 However, double match point games are most commonly decided by a simple racing strategy when one player has an opportunity to break contact with the opponent while ahead in the race.

 2-away, 2-away

 Between competent players, this will almost always be the final game of the match; one of the players will double early, the other will take, and play will take on a double match point character.
 The explanation for this is as follows:

 If one of the players were to win a single game, making the score 1-away, 2-away Crawford, the trailing player's odds of winning the match would now be 30% (explanation below).
-Therefore, the take threshold for both players is 30% or greater chance of winning the game, regardless of gammons.
-Additionally, it is important to double while the opponent can still take; should a player's advantage on the board exceed 70% winning chances he will have "lost his market", allowing his opponent to drop the double and continue the match at 30% winning odds.
-It is an error not to double if there is any possibility of losing one's market; however it is not an error to double even if no market losing possibility exists.
-For practical purposes then, the simplest strategy is to double on the first move and get it over with.
+Therefore, the take threshold for both players is a 30% or greater chance of winning the game, regardless of gammons.
+Additionally, it is important to double while the opponent can still take; should a player's advantage on the board exceed 70% winning chances, he will have "lost his market", allowing his opponent to drop the double and continue the match at 30% winning odds.
+It is an error not to double if there is any possibility of losing one's market; however, it is not an error to double even if no market losing possibility exists.
+For practical purposes, then, the simplest strategy is to double on the first move and get it over with.